+ LR-Icons

 For those working in public service, there are a number of paths to student loan forgiveness, including PSLF.
 Learn how to qualify and potentially reach forgiveness in 10 years.

-Public Service Loan Forgiveness (PSLF) is a US government program that was created in 2007 to help ease the federal student loan debt burden for professionals working full-time in public service.
+Public Service Loan Forgiveness (PSLF)1 is a US government program that was created in 2007 to help ease the federal student loan debt burden for professionals working full-time in public service.

 How does Public Service Loan Forgiveness work?

-The Public Service Loan Forgiveness program is available to borrowers employed by government entities or qualifying not-for-profit organizations, with the opportunity to have Federal Direct Loans forgiven after ten years of qualifying income-driven payments, entirely tax-free.
+The PSLF program is available to federal student loan borrowers employed by government entities or qualifying not-for-profit organizations, with the opportunity to have Federal Direct Loans forgiven after ten years of qualifying payments.

-If you’re pursuing forgiveness through the PSLF program, you will need to enroll in one of these plans.
-For more details on the differences between IDR programs, see our Guide to Federal Student Loan Repayment Programs.
-An important distinction between the PSLF and IDR programs listed above is that if you’re enrolled in PSLF, you can qualify for forgiveness in ten years rather than 20 to 25 years with IDR.
+An important distinction between PSLF and the IDR plans listed above is that if you’re enrolled in PSLF, you can qualify for forgiveness in ten years rather than the typical 20 to 25 years with IDR.

 To qualify for PSLF, you must meet certain eligibility requirements pertaining to your employer type, employment status, and the type of loan(s) you have.
 Let’s explore each aspect of PSLF eligibility criteria to understand how to qualify.